Mr Malcolm Richards

 About me

-I am a Black [British] cis-heterosexual male.
-I was born in Hackney to Caribbean (Guyana and St Lucia) parents of African descent.
+I am a Black British teacher-researcher.
+I am a cis-heterosexual male, born in Hackney to Caribbean (Guyana and St Lucia) parents of African descent.
 I am the eldest of three children.
-I am an English and [English] Caribbean patois speaker.
-I live in Devon with my wife and two children.
+I am an English and (English) Caribbean patois speaker.
 I am RastafarI.

 Area of expertise